Bateyjosue/thegym-playground-notes/JS/JS/Asynchronous Programming.md

 1. **Memory Heap**: is for memory allocation
 2. **Call stack** is for Execution context

-SO the V8 doesn't know about the setTimeout, DOM, HTTP Request, that why the browser add them for use to be used
+SO the V8 doesn't know about the setTimeout, DOM, HTTP Request, that why the browser add them for use in form of an API

 ![[Pasted image 20230908174528.png]]

-1. Calls tack:  One thread == One call stack  == one thing at a time
+1. **Call stack**:  One thread == One call stack  == one thing at a time

 > so while executing a slow code can make our application blocking. therefor, it must wait for the current execution to finish, that where <mark>asynchronous callbacks</mark> comes in.

 **JavaScript and Asynchronous Operations:**

 JavaScript is single-threaded, meaning it can only execute one operation at a time.
-When a piece of code is running, it occupies the call stack, which is like a to-do list for the JavaScript engine.
+When a piece of code is running, it occupies the <mark>call stack</mark>, which is like a to-do list for the JavaScript engine.
 It processes tasks one by one in a sequential manner.

 However, not all operations in a web application are quick and efficient.
 Some tasks, like fetching data from a server, waiting for user input, or performing animations, may take time.
 If these time-consuming tasks were executed synchronously, they would block the entire application, causing it to freeze.

 **Asynchronous Callbacks:**

 To handle such situations and keep the application responsive, JavaScript introduces the concept of asynchronous callbacks.
 When a task takes time to complete, rather than blocking the main thread of execution, JavaScript schedules it to run in the background and continues executing other code.
-When the background task finishes, it notifies the JavaScript engine by placing a callback function in a queue.
+When the background task finishes, it notifies the JavaScript engine by placing a callback function in a <mark>queue</mark> or <mark>Callback Queue</mark>.

 **Event Loop:**